microsoft/autogen/website/docs/Examples/AutoGen-OpenAI.md

 #### Output tuning results

-After the tuning, we can print out the optimized config and the result found by FLAML:
+After the tuning, we can print out the optimized config and the result:

 ```python
 print("optimized config", config)